 However, one day I was in Boots and I heard two girls talking about this foundation and how great it was, so I decided to pick it up.
 I think I paid around €5 for this but at full price it is €8.49 so it’s very inexpensive.

 It’s full coverage.
-Possibly the most full coverage foundation I own.
+Possibly the fullest coverage foundation I own.
 Although it’s fully coverage you can sheer it out to get a medium coverage but you won’t get a light coverage with this.

 It contains 35 highly pigmented eye shadows.
 It’s jam-packed full of golds, bronzes, purples and browns.
 All cool toned.
 I love those type of colours so it’s no surprise that this palette wows me every time I use it.